Which Social Network Should You Advertise On?

-Another downside using LinkedIn is the cost of running an ad campaign.
+Another downside of using LinkedIn is the cost of running an ad campaign.
 It’s normal to pay up to four or five dollars a click.
-The extra cost may be worth for you, however, because you’re reaching a higher-quality audience for your business and bypassing those who aren’t interested automatically.
+The extra cost may be worth it for you, however, because you’re reaching a higher-quality audience for your business and bypassing those who aren’t interested automatically.

 The Good: Twitter allows you to target people based on their current interests.
 Every time someone sends out a tweet with a hashtag, you have the ability to target them via social media advertising; this is just like keyword targeting on Google AdWords.

 Another way you can effectively target a particular audience on Twitter is by